twbs/bootstrap/README.md

 ## Versioning

 For transparency into our release cycle and in striving to maintain backward compatibility, Bootstrap is maintained under [the Semantic Versioning guidelines](http://semver.org/).
-Sometimes we screw up, but we'll adhere to those rules whenever possible.
+Sometimes we screw up, but we'll adhere to those rules whenever it is possible.